 Paper prototypes or games without a digital component are not accepted.

 There is flexibility in terms of game specs.
 The game must contain a meaningful digital component to be eligible.
 Beyond that, students are allowed to rely on their preferred game engines (Unreal, XNA, Unity 3D, …), dev kits, and interaction technologies.
 The games can run on any platform (PC, Mac, console, tablet, PDA, etc.).
 Games that make use of custom hardware or cannot otherwise be shared easily online are welcome.
 If you have any concerns about submission constraints please reach out to the SGDC chairs (firstname.lastname@example.org).

-The maximum size of all five parts of the submission combined is 110 MB.
+The maximum size of all parts of the submission combined is 110 MB.
 If your game submission is large and requires more space, instead of submitting the game itself, submit a text document containing a URL that can be used to download the game, e.g., using a file sharing service such as Dropbox or OneDrive.
 Avoid using file-sharing services with expiring links as it may prevent judges from accessing your game.
 Please keep download time in mind and realize that if a game cannot properly be downloaded, it will be excluded from the review process.

-The submission should contain information about the game’s concept, interactive innovations, target audience, technological and gameplay innovations.
+The submission should contain information about the game’s concept, interactive innovations, target audience, and technological and gameplay innovations.
 For games that are part of a research project, the submission should also include research questions methodology, implementation, and results as well as explain what background research informed their design decisions.
 In their submissions, we explicitly want competitors to elaborate on at least one of the following points:

 1 – How does it push the boundaries of the technology they used?